11 Actionable Tips To Avoid Archery Injuries

 Proper Training

-Overtraining is another common cause of injuries when it comes to archery.
+Overtraining is another common cause of archery injuries.
 It is crucial to listen to your body and give it time to fully recover.
-To prevent overtraining injuries, you must set realistic training goals and schedule resting days.
+To prevent overtraining injuries, you must set realistic training goals and schedule rest days.

 -